-Phases Monitoring parameter Monitoring location Monitoring manner / monitoring equipment Monitoring time - measurement frequency or permanently Why is monitoring necessary Costs Responsibility Planning Implement.
+Phases Monitoring parameter manner / monitoring fr Monitoring time - measurement Why is monitoring Costs Responsibility frequency or permanently necessary Planning Implement.
 Planning Implement.
 Rehabilitation/ Reconstruction/ Repair Number of registered accidents Existence of hygienic conditions for workers, Protective equipment application At the construction site Visually and insight into the register Permanently during the works execution In order to establish that protection at work measures are implemented.
 Incorporated into the supervision implementation costs Contractor Supervising body Rehabilitation/ Reconstruction/ Repair Impact on population due to the limitation of business activity and right to use land Local community Insight into the register Upon received citizens' complaints In order to timely prevent impact Incorporated into the supervision implementation costs Project applicant Project applicant Rehabilitation/ Reconstruction/ Repair Quality of executed works Quality of material that is installed At the construction site Visual monitoring and through register Permanently during the works execution and construction site removal Poor monitoring and works execution quality assessment can cause damages to environment, bad quality structures and usage of poor quality material, can result in damages to structures and expose inhabitants to risks and possible accidents Incorporated into the supervision implementation costs Contractor Supervising body Construction site closure Waste remnants and soil degradation At the project location Visually After the works completion In order to establish whether all waste was removed from the construction site whether field was restored Incorporated into the supervision implementation costs Contractor Supervising body